-- (a) "Gift" means, except as provided in subdivision (b), any payment that confers a personal benefit on the recipient, to the extent that consideration of equal or greater value is not received and includes a rebate or discount in the price of anything of value unless the rebate or discount is made in the regular course of business to members of the public without regard to official status.
-Any person, other than a defendant in a criminal action, who claims that a payment is not a gift by reason of receipt of consideration has the burden of proving that the consideration received is of equal or greater value. - (b) The term "gift" does not include: - (1) Informational material such as books, reports, pamphlets, calendars, or periodicals.
-No payment for travel or reimbursement for any expenses shall be deemed "informational material." - (2) Gifts which are not used and which, within 30 days after receipt, are either returned to the donor or delivered to a nonprofit entity exempt from taxation under Section 501(c)(3) of the Internal Revenue Code without being claimed as a charitable contribution for tax purposes. - (3) Gifts from an individual's spouse, child, parent, grandparent, grandchild, brother, sister, parent-in-law, brother-in-law, sister-in-law, nephew, niece, aunt, uncle, or first cousin or the spouse of any such person; provided that a gift from any such person shall be considered a gift if the donor is acting as an agent or intermediary for any person not covered by this paragraph.
+(a) "Gift" means, except as provided in subdivision (b), any payment that confers a personal benefit on the recipient, to the extent that consideration of equal or greater

-- (4) Campaign contributions required to be reported under Chapter 4 of this title. - (5) Any devise or inheritance. - (6) Personalized plaques and trophies with an individual value of less than two hundred fifty dollars (\$250).
+- (b) The term "gift" does not include: - (1) Informational material such as books, reports, pamphlets, calendars, or periodicals.
+No payment for travel or reimbursement for any expenses shall be deemed "informational material." - (2) Gifts which are not used and which, within 30 days after receipt, are either returned to the donor or delivered to a nonprofit entity exempt from taxation under Section 501(c)(3) of the Internal Revenue Code without being claimed as a charitable contribution for tax purposes. - (3) Gifts from an individual's spouse, child, parent, grandparent, grandchild, brother, sister, parent-in-law, brother-in-law, sister-in-law, nephew, niece, aunt, uncle, or first cousin or the spouse of any such person; provided that a gift from any such person shall be considered a gift if the donor is acting as an agent or intermediary for any person not covered by this paragraph. - (4) Campaign contributions required to be reported under Chapter 4 of this title. - (5) Any devise or inheritance. - (6) Personalized plaques and trophies with an individual value of less than two hundred fifty dollars (\$250).